 Families that would like us to re-evaluate their stop location can start the review process by completing a Bus Stop Change Request Form.

 Is there transportation for after-school activities?

 Many of our middle schools have a late activity bus; however, students must be eligible to ride the bus to school in order to ride the late activity bus after school.
 Students misbehaving may be denied this service.
-Activity routes cover a much larger distance, please have your student go to their school office to view the routes and obtain a pass with the correct bus stop location.
+Activity routes cover a much larger distance, please have your student go to their school office or visit their school's website to view the routes and obtain a pass with the correct bus stop location.

 What if my child has an in-district waiver?

 The district is unable to provide transportation for students on an in-district waiver.
 It is the parent’s responsibility to provide transportation.
 You may inquire about an existing bus stop on a route by filling out a Transportation Inquiry Form.